vm7md98/Graduation-Project/README.md

 Functionality Testing
 First, functional testing is where we test or check if the system operates correctly without any problems.
 In this part we will do the following testing: Links testing, Forms testing, Cookies testing.

-- Links testing:
+- Links Testing:
 In this part we will test emails, links pages that are not referenced, no broken links and Outbound links.

-- Forms testing:
+- Forms Testing:
 In this part we will test data input, form option (drop-down list) and required input.

-- Cookies testing:
+- Cookies Testing:
 In this part we will test the application with disabled cookies, with enabled cookies and check the security aspects when removing the cookies.

 #### 4.2.1	Functionality Testing Result
-- Links testing result as shown in `Table 4`.
+- Links Testing Result as shown in `Table 4`.

 ![Table 4](https://user-images.githubusercontent.com/56771415/188356837-5748cc03-2a24-4cf1-bd4c-d8f1e49c1233.png)